 Guy Huntrods CBE

 Sadly our President, Guy Huntrods, died on 17th September 2017 after a short illness.
-He was greatly loved by everyone in the Choral Society and he will be greatly missed not least for his infectious enthusiasm and abundant good humour.
+He was greatly loved by everyone in the Choir and he will be much missed not least for his infectious enthusiasm and abundant good humour.
 His funeral was held on Friday October 20th in St John’s Church, Tunbridge Wells.

 Guy was appointed President in 2016 in acknowledgment of his unswerving loyalty and enthusiastic support of the society over many years.
 Guy was born in Cumberland (now Cumbria) in May 1923 but has lived in the Tunbridge Wells area, with spells abroad, since 1937.
 His first job was for a year as the Junior (“the lowest form of animal life” as he puts it) in Lloyds Bank on Mount Pleasant.
 In a quirk of fate he was, 38 years later and after many vicissitudes, to become the Executive Director of Lloyds Bank International, responsible for that Bank’s extensive network of branches and business throughout Latin America.